- About the program

-- two years of a four-year full-time course (or part-time equivalent)
+- two years of a four-year full-time course (or part-time equivalent); and

 Persons ineligible for a scholarship

-- in lawful custody for committing an offence (in a Youth Justice Centre as defined in section 478 of the Children, Youth and Families Act 2005 (External link) or imprisoned in an adult correctional facility within Australia), or
+- in lawful custody for committing an offence (in a Youth Justice Centre as defined under the Children, Youth and Families Act 2005 or imprisoned in an adult correctional facility within Australia); or

-- in receipt of a scholarship offering financial assistance for study purposes and which exceeds $20,000.
+- currently in receipt of a scholarship (or scholarships) offering financial assistance for study purposes and which in total exceeds $20,000.

-Scholarship recipients must provide proof in writing to the department’s Disability Scholarship Contact Officer of:
+Scholarship recipients must provide proof in writing to the department’s Inclusion and Intersectionality branch of:

 A scholarship will not be approved until the applicant is formally accepted into the course of study, as detailed in their scholarship application.
 Evidence of acceptance will be required in the form of written advice from the educational institution.